School-aged children, regardless of background or circumstance, having every opportunity to flourish.

 12 Buckets has grown from being an Unincorporated Association where a few friends banded together to offer their time, skills and abilities to a local Perth Primary School to becoming a highly regarded and formally recognised children's charity.

-At no charge to schools and without Government funding, 12 Buckets delivers its first-class One-to One Mentoring Program, Basketball Program, Debating Program, University Aspiration Program to four primary schools in Perth's northern suburbs.
+Without Government funding, 12 Buckets delivers its first-class One-to One Mentoring Program, Basketball Program and University Aspiration Program to four primary schools in Perth's northern suburbs.

 Click A Heading To Read THE FULL Story